ghga-de/ghga-datasteward-kit/README.md

 This command facilitates encrypting files using Crypt4GH and uploading the encrypted content to a (remote) S3-compatible object storage.
 This process consists of multiple steps:
-1. Generate a unique file id
+1. Generate a unique file/object id for S3
-2. Create unencrypted file checksum
+2. Create SHA256 checksum for the unencrypted file
-3. Encrypt and upload file in chunks
+3. Encrypt and upload file in chunks, generate checksums for encrypted parts.
-4. Download encrypted file content, decrypt and verify checksum
+Verify successful transfer using content MD5 on the part level
+4. Compute content MD5 of the assembled object locally and compare with S3
+5. Decrypt local parts, generate SHA256 checksum and compare with checksum calculated in step 2
-5. Write file/upload information to output file
+6. Write file/upload information to output file

 The user needs to provide a config yaml containing information as described [here](./s3_upload_config.md).